 In 2013, Panthera initiated the Furs for Life project in an effort to curb the poaching of leopards for their skins.
 Working with digital designers, Panthera created a high-quality, affordable faux leopard skin for use in ceremonies.
 Thanks to the support of Shembe leaders, the faux skins are gaining increased acceptance as viable alternatives to real leopard skins.
 Surveys undertaken at Shembe gatherings indicate that the provision of faux furs has already reduced demand for skins by 50%, preventing hundreds of leopard deaths each year.

-Singita is proud to partner with Panthera in supporting such an elegant and novel approach to solving a complex conservation challenge whilst respecting local customs and culture.
+Singita Lowveld Trust, our conservation partner in South Africa, is proud to partner with Panthera in supporting such an elegant and novel approach to solving a complex conservation challenge whilst respecting local customs and culture.

 real leopard skins currently in use18,000